mottaquikarim/dev/blog/content/posts/extending-pythons-builtin-c-modules.md

 This post is intended to be a follow-up/continuation of my discussion around [cpython](https://github.com/python/cpython) and grokking (generally speaking) how `all(...)` works.

-For better context, I'd recommend first reading the first post in this series, ["Grokking Builtin.all in Python"](/dev/posts/grokking-builtin.all-in-python/)
+_(For better context, I'd recommend first reading the previous post in this series, ["Grokking Builtin.all in Python"](/dev/posts/grokking-builtin.all-in-python/))_

 Having understood how the `builtin_all` method behaves, we now turn our attention to how we might be able to either "hack" `builtin_all` to accommodate our intended use case (for no reason except for our own education) or more generally speaking, how we might define a new method that specifically checks to see if _all_ items in the iterable are equivalent.

-Effectively, we want to build this (from the previous post):
+Effectively, we want to implement this logic (from the previous post):

 ```python
 inp = [{},{},{}]